J. C. Jackson: 2020

 In Week 1 playing in a game against the Miami Dolphins, Jackson recorded his first interception of the season off a pass thrown by Ryan Fitzpatrick late in the fourth quarter to secure a 21–11 Patriots' win.

 In Week 6 against the Denver Broncos, Jackson intercepted a pass thrown by Drew Lock during the 18–12 loss.
 In Week 7 against the San Francisco 49ers, Jackson recorded another interception, this time off a pass thrown by Jimmy Garoppolo, during the 33–6 loss.
 In Week 8 against the Buffalo Bills, Jackson recorded an interception off a pass thrown by Josh Allen during the 24–21 loss.
 This was Jackson's third interception in three games.

 In Week 9 against the New York Jets, Jackson recorded another interception off a pass thrown by Joe Flacco in the fourth quarter after allowing two long touchdown passes from Flacco to wide receiver Breshad Perriman earlier in the game during the 30–27 win.
 In Week 10 against the Baltimore Ravens, Jackson recorded another interception from Lamar Jackson, setting a new franchise record for games in a row with an interception with five.
 This interception prevented the Ravens from scoring to end the first half and helped the Patriots earn a 23–17 upset victory.
 In Week 17 against the Jets, Jackson recorded his 9th interception of the season off a pass thrown by Sam Darnold during the 28–14 win.
+He was ranked 49th by his fellow players on the NFL Top 100 Players of 2021.

 2021

 On March 17, 2021, Jackson received a second-round restricted free agent tender worth $3.384 million from the Patriots.
 He signed a one-year contract on April 16.

 Jackson finished the season with 8 interceptions, including his first career pick six, and a league-leading 23 pass deflections.
 He was selected for the Pro Bowl, along with teammates Matthew Judon and Matthew Slater.
 He was also named a second-team All-Pro.
+He was ranked 20th by his fellow players on the NFL Top 100 Players of 2022.

 Los Angeles Chargers

 On March 16, 2022, Jackson signed a five-year, $82.5 million contract with the Los Angeles Chargers.
 In August, he underwent ankle surgery, which forced him to miss the preseason and the season opener against the Las Vegas Raiders.
-He made his Chargers debut the following week in a 27–24 loss to the Kansas City Chiefs.
+He made his Chargers debut the following week in a 27–24 loss to the Chiefs.

-Jackson struggled while playing for the Chargers, leading to him being benched for Michael Davis in the Week 6 Monday Night Football matchup with the Denver Broncos.
+Jackson struggled while playing for the Chargers, leading to him being benched for Michael Davis in the Week 6 Monday Night Football matchup with the Broncos.
 He returned the following week against the Seattle Seahawks, but suffered a non-contact patellar tendon rupture that ended his season.